-Funding Bank Accounts and Investments into Your Trust
+How to Fund Bank Accounts and Investments in Your Name

 Funding bank accounts and investment or brokerage accounts into your revocable living trust can be easy or complicated.
 It depends on the rules of the institutions that hold your accounts.